 XDM schemas represent and validate the structure and format of data ingested into Platform.
 A schema is composed of a class and zero or more schema field groups.
 You can create, view, edit, and delete schemas using the

 /schemas endpoint.
 To learn how to use this endpoint, see the schemas endpoint guide.

 For a step-by-step guide on how to create a complete schema in the Schema Registry API, including creating and adding field groups and data types, see the API schema creation tutorial.

 Behaviors define the nature of data that a schema describes.
 Each XDM class must reference a specific behavior, which all schemas that employ that class will inherit.
 See the behaviors endpoint guide to learn how to view available behaviors in the API.

-A class defines the base structure of common properties that all schemas based on that class must contain, and determines which mixins are eligible for use in those schemas.
+A class defines the base structure of common properties that all schemas based on that class must contain, and determines which field groups are eligible for use in those schemas.
 Every class must be associated with an existing behavior.
 See the classes endpoint guide for details on working with classes in the API.

 Descriptors are sets of metadata that are assigned to specific fields within a schema, providing various contextual details including how those fields (and the schema itself) are related to other schemas.
 Each schema can have one or more descriptor entities applied to it, and there are several different descriptor types to serve different purposes.
 See the descriptors endpoint guide for more information on working with descriptors in the API, and an overview of the different descriptor types and their use cases.

 While Platform allows you to compose schemas for particular use cases, it also allows you to compose a “union” of schemas belonging to a specific class.
 A union schema aggregates the fields of all schemas that share the same class into a single representation.
 By enabling a schema for use with Real-time Customer Profile, that schema becomes included in the union for its particular class.
 As such, union schemas cannot be edited directly, and can only be affected by including or excluding schemas for use in Profile.